 Building a better digital experience for patients and the public

 The session will be hosted by Juliet Bauer, Director of Digital Experience at NHS England who will introduce a range of guest speakers to explore various aspects of this theme.
-There will be an opportunity to put questions to the panel of speakers at the end of this session.

 13.30 – 15.00

 What is ‘digital maturity’ and what does ‘good’ look like?

 One of the key recommendations of the Wachter Review was to establish an Exemplar programme to lead the drive towards digital maturity in provider organisations.
 In this session we’ll find out what stage implementation of this recommendation has reached, describe exactly what a ‘Global Digital Exemplar’ is and understand how they form just one part of a work being undertaken to ensure providers get the most out of information and technology for better patient care.

 Paul Rice, Head of Technology Strategy, NHS England

 How are Vanguards using technology to change care delivery?

 Charles Gutteridge, Chief Clinical Information Officer, Barts Health NHS Trust

 Claire Hogg, Director of Mile End Hospital & Community Health Services, Barts Health NHS Trust

 What difference is digital transformation making for staff and patients in Merseyside?